-The component of behavioral intention in the model points out that an individual's intention to act affects their behavior in the future; the component of attitudes towards the action is related with the individual's evaluation of the behavior's convenience level; the component of subjective norms relates to the individual's perception of social support or pressure from his/her environment in terms of performing the action; the component of self-efficacy about himself/herself regarding the difficulty of behavior.
+The component of behavioral intention in the model points out that an individual's intention to act affects their behavior in the future; the component of attitudes towards the action is related with the individual's evaluation of the behavior's convenience level; the component of subjective norms relates to the individual's perception of social support or pressure from his/her environment in terms of performing the action; the component of perceived behavioral control of action refers to the individual's perception of self-efficacy about himself/herself regarding the difficulty of behavior.
 The three elements in the model could show differences in accordance with the significance level of behavioral intention and situation, as well as the feature of the behavior.
 In other words, these three predictors may affect behavioral intentions independently or all together.